PluribusDigital/playbook/communications/slack.md

 * Storing/referencing documents.
 Use a file store (box/onedrive) and link to it from slack.

 ### Channels, Messaging, etc.

+#### Group Mentions

+Slack has a few special keywords for mentioning large groups.
+Be careful about how you use `@everyone`, `@channel`, or `@here`.
+You don't want to make a bunch of phones buzz or computers chime for no good reason.

 #### Direct Messages